 Best Indoor Plants for Hanging Baskets

-While you can technically place any plant you want in a hanging basket, there are some that just do much better in them, and also that look better in them.
 Any plant that vines will look great in a hanging basket with the vines trailing down below.
 If placed in front of a window, you may want to rotate from time to time (such as each time you water) so that the plant grows more evenly and doesn’t get heavier toward one side over another as it stretches for the sun.

-You should also be sure to trim or “groom” your vining plants, as needed if they start to get too leggy over time.
-Most vine plants will propagate well, so you can just cut some off the bottom when it gets to be too much and then propagate into new plants.
+You should also be sure to trim or “groom” your vining plants, as needed, if they start to get too leggy over time.
+Most vine plants will propagate well, so you can just cut some off the bottom when it gets to be too much and then propagate them into new plants.

-Now here are the best indoor plants for hanging baskets.
+Now, here are the best indoor plants for hanging baskets.

 1. Arrowhead plant (Syngonium podophyllum)